 However, WIHS did get dinged on one standard piece of marketing that was absent this year, and in the process, The Equiery got dinged as well: of all the WIHS ads in the September and October issues, none of them featured the basic schedule of the high profile classes, the classes that our readers want to see.
 Yes, they told us, they can find it on the web, but they want it in The Equiery as well, so when they are in the tack store or in the barn, they can easily and quickly find the major class schedule.
 We hear you, and we promise to work with WIHS next year to ensure that that one of their Equiery ads features this standard information.

-From the top down, the WIHS staff bent over backwards to work with and be accommodating to the media and their local supporters.
+From the top down, the WIHS staff bent over backward to work with and be accommodating to the media and their local supporters.

 Making WIHS An Occasion